Jabulani-N/holbertonschool-web_front_end/html_advanced/README.md

 `<hr>`

-it does not duoournd anything, and autopopulates with the appropriate characters
+it does not surround anything, and autopopulates with the appropriate characters